Container ship

 A container ship (also called boxship or spelled containership) is a cargo ship that carries all of its load in truck-size intermodal containers, in a technique called containerization.
 Container ships are a common means of commercial intermodal freight transport and now carry most seagoing non-bulk cargo.

 Container ship capacity is measured in twenty-foot equivalent units (TEU).
 Typical loads are a mix of 20-foot (1-TEU) and 40-foot (2-TEU) ISO-standard containers, with the latter predominant.

-Today, about 90% of non-bulk cargo worldwide is transported by container ships, and the largest modern container ships can carry up to 24,000 TEU (e.g., Ever Ace).
-Container ships now rival crude oil tankers and bulk carriers as the largest commercial seaborne vessels.
+Today, about 90% of non-bulk cargo worldwide is transported by container ships, the largest of which, from 2023 onward, can carry over 24,000 TEU.